AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/launch-add-extensions.md

 ## Review the Pre-installed extensions

 1. Click the **[!UICONTROL Extensions]** tab to go to the extensions page
-1. Note that the `Mobile Core` and `Profile` are pre-installed in every mobile property
+1. Note that the `Mobile Core` and `Profile` extensions are pre-installed in your new mobile property
 1. Click the **[!UICONTROL Configure]** button on the Core extension to examine its settings

    ![Go to the extensions tab](images/mobile-extensions-installed-default.png)